Mashed Sweet Potatoes

 Sweet potato mash a-mazing-ness

-I love the velvety smooth texture of mashed sweet potatoes, topped with a little butter.
+I love the velvety smooth texture of sweet potato mash, topped with a little butter.
 These are the perfect side dish for just about any meal.
 Steak, turkey, chicken, pork, you name it!
-Sweet Potato Mash is definitely a family favorite over at this house.

 Cubes of uncooked sweet potatoes on cutting board